-The City of Fort Collins is at the following accessibility maturity level for 2024.
+Based on the State of Colorado standards, the City of Fort Collins is at the following accessibility maturity level for 2024.

 Current Stage Selected Stage Name Stage Description Inactive No awareness and recognition of need.
 At this stage organizations are inventorying their technology, have begun to make investments, etc. X Launch Recognized need organization wide.
 Planning initiated, but activities not well organized.
 Integrate Roadmap including timeline is in place, overall organizational approach defined and well organized.
 Optimize Incorporated into the whole organization, consistently evaluated, and actions taken on assessment outcomes.